o2r-project/erc-spec/docs/spec/index.md

 ### Procedure

-A core feature of ERCs is to compare the output of an ERC executions with the original outputs.
+A core feature ERCs are intended to support is comparing the output of an ERC executions with the original outputs.
-Therefore checking an ERC always comprises two core steps: the execution and the comparison.
+Therefore [checking](../glossary.md#check) an ERC always comprises two steps: the execution and the comparison.

 The files included in the comparison are the _comparison set_.
 An implementation MUST communicate the comparison set to the user as part of a check.